POS System vs Cash Register: Differences & How to Choose

 Compact and Portable Design

-Traditional cash registers are compact and require minimal counter space, which is ideal for small or temporary setups like pop-up shops, market stalls, or DIY events.
+Traditional cash registers are compact and require minimal counter space, making them ideal for small or temporary setups such as pop-up shops, market stalls, or DIY events.
 Their portability allows businesses to move them easily between locations.

 For businesses that exclusively accept cash, such as certain food stalls or niche retail, a cash register provides all necessary functionality without the added cost of payment processing hardware for cards or digital wallets.